tlswg/tls13-spec/draft-ietf-tls-tls13.md

 and therefore unsafe for general use.
-However, it is also possible to bind such connections to an external authentication mechanism via out-of-band validation of the server's public key, trust on first use, or channel bindings {{RFC5929}}. [[NOTE: TLS 1.3 needs a new channel binding definition that has not yet been defined.]]
+However, it is also possible to bind such connections to an external authentication mechanism via out-of-band validation of the server's public key, trust on first use, or a mechanism such as channel bindings (though the channel bindings described in {{RFC5929}} are not defined for TLS 1.3).
 If no such mechanism is used, then the connection has no protection against active man-in-the-middle attack; applications MUST NOT use TLS in such a way absent explicit configuration or a specific application profile.

 # Backward Compatibility